tighten/nova-stripe/readme.md

 #### Charge Detail

-- [ X ] Calculate Stripe processing fee / net amount
+- [X] Calculate Stripe processing fee / net amount
 - [ ] Add "Refund" button
-- [ X ] Better handling of booleans (green dot like regular Nova Boolean)
+- [X] Better handling of booleans (green dot like regular Nova Boolean)
 - [ ] Labels for statuses
 - [ ] Handle Metadata more like a Textarea field
-- [ X ] Refactor to use existing Nova fields instead of a bespoke one
+- [X] Refactor to use existing Nova fields instead of a bespoke one

 #### Customers